Gitanes: History

 Gitanes was launched in 1910 in four different versions, all of which were filterless.
 In 1918, Gitanes Maïs were introduced, which were a success in the rural areas of France.
 In the 1930s, the first graphic ads for Gitanes appeared.
 In 1956, the first filtered Gitane variant was introduced.
 In 1981, the "Light" versions are first marketed.
 In 1986, the first Gitanes Blondes were launched, which had become available internationally in 1987.
 However, they were a commercial failure.
-In 1988, the first "Extra light" versions were marketed.
+In 1988, the first "Extra Light" versions were marketed.
 In 1991, Gitanes ultra lights were introduced.
 In 1990/1991, a simultaneous launch of a new version of Gitanes Blondes ultra light were brought on the market.

 Gitanes are sold in many varieties of strengths and packages.
 The cigarette was originally made with a darker or brun (brown) tobacco, in contrast to the more widespread blonde.
 In honour of the name, the packet shows the silhouette of a Spanish gypsy woman playing the tambourine.

 There is a distinction between the "blonde" style of the current Gitanes, and the classic style of Gitanes Brunes, both of which are sold in Europe and South America (most commonly in Argentina and Chile).
 The classic Gitanes Brunes tobacco achieved its characteristic and distinctive "bite" by using a fire-flued method of curing the tobacco, and a "rice" type of rolling paper which differs from most other cigarettes.
-The result was a cigarette which had both a strong flavor and a distinctive aroma.
+The result was a cigarette which had both a strong flavour and a distinctive aroma.

 Gitanes Blondes are available, filtered, in Light and Regular.
-The Gitanes Brunes are available in 70mm versions, filtered and unfiltered.
+The Gitanes Brunes are available in 70 mm versions, filtered and unfiltered.
 In 2010, the size and content of the regular Gitanes were reduced.
 Gitanes Maïs (corn) are made with yellow corn paper.